chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Ngawang Gyatso was born on March 3, 1969 (the fifteenth day of the first lunar month) in Hainan Tibetan Autonomous Prefecture, Qinghai Province.

 The master began to practice Buddhism as a novice monk at the age of six, and became an ordained monk at the age of eighteen.
-He had studied with Dharma Master Lamaoyong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.
+He studied with Dharma Master Lamaoyong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.

-The master is like a teacher, and he has completely obtained the inheritance of the seven masters' hearts and methods, obtained more than 200 kinds of empowerment, more than 300 kinds of empowerment with Xu, more than 280 kinds of guidance, more than 500 scriptures and more than 80 kinds of transmissions and pith instructions.
+**The master is like a teacher, and he has completely obtained the inheritance of the seven masters' hearts and methods, obtained more than 200 kinds of empowerment, more than 300 kinds of empowerment with Xu, more than 280 kinds of guidance, more than 500 scriptures and more than 80 kinds of transmissions and pith instructions.**
+---
 The master followed Lamaoyong to increase the Dharma Master for more than 20 years and gained the experience of the Dharma Master throughout his life.
+---
 Lamaoyong enlarged the Dharma Master before expressing his silence and instructed the master: **"Your whole career in this life is to turn the wheel of Dharma widely and spread the Dharma for the benefit of all living beings."**

 Master Ah Wang studied at Qinghai Buddhist Academy and Taer Monastery Debating School.

 During Master Ngawang Gyatso's studies, he completed the five major treatises, the second and second esoteric courses of the five great vajras with extraordinary diligence and wisdom, and mastered all the contents.

-Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living in Qinghai Tuole Monastery, serving as the Vajra Guru and the presiding officer of the monastery.
-He taught the monks of Tuole Monastery every day in groups of five great treatises, three ways of Dharmaism, and four tantras, and set up a new sutra debate school in the monastery.
+Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living at Qinghai Tuole Monastery, serving as the Vajra Guru and the abbot of the monastery.
+He teaches the monks of Tuole Monastery every day in groups: lectures on the five great treatises, San Shi Dao, and the four tantras, and has set up a new sutra debating school in the monastery.

-Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D.) in Buddhism.
+Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D. in Buddhism).

 The master also insists on going into retreat for two months every year.

-Master Ah Wang often gives sermons, teachings, precepts, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.
+Master Ah Wang often gives sermons, teachings, lectures, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.

-At the invitation of believers from other places, the master has traveled all over the world to teach the sutras and dharmas to those who are destined to hear them.
+At the invitation of believers from other places, the master has travelled all over the world to teach the sutras and the Dharma to those who are destined to hear them.

-The guru is always compassionate and easily approachable, and speaks according to the occasion, and preaches the basic theories and simple practices of Buddhism, such as the Three Paths of Dharma, the Four Refuges, the Seven Branches of Offering, the Dharma of Amitabha Buddha, the Vajrasattva Ritual, and the [Heart Sutra](/english/heartsutranotes) of Prajna Paramita.
+Master Ah Wang is always compassionate and easily approachable, and speaks according to the occasion, and preaches the basic theories and simple practices of Buddhism, such as the San Shi Dao, the Four Refuges, the Seven Point Mandala Offering, the Dharma of Amitabha Buddha, the Vajrasattva Ritual, and the [Heart Sutra](/english/heartsutranotes) of Prajna Paramita.

 The master has tens of thousands of disciples of many different nationalities.